rakkarage/PixelLevel/README.md

 ## TODO

-- test and fix light!!!!!!!!!!!!!!!!!
-  - test without fog of war / explored
-  - draw numbers on light tiles again to verify
-- make base that does not know about Tiles.Light etc and extend it so less code per file and more expandable!?
 - need to fix mob animation states!? and use walk animation
 - level generation and loading tmx
+- make base that does not know about Tiles.Light etc and extend it so less code per file and more expandable!?